larygwil/fontypython/branches/layoutchange/htmldev/about.md

 Thanks
 ======
-Primarily to my mother who keeps me going; and to the memory of my dad who brought computers into my world.
+Primarily to my mother, Marie, who keeps me going; and to the memory of my dad, Howard, who brought computers into my world.

 Many thanks to: